Statewide Transportation Improvement Fund (STIF)

-Qualified Entities are required to have a STIF advisory committee that consists of at least 5 members who represent the diverse interests of the County’s geographic service area.
-The STIF Advisory Committee’s primary role is to review proposed projects and rank them in the order of priority and make recommendations to the CCR Advisory Committee.
-Below are the County’s STIF Advisory Committee Members.
+Qualified Entities are required to have a STIF Advisory Committee that consists of at least 5 members who represent the diverse interests of the County’s geographic service area.
+The STIF Advisory Committee’s primary role is to review proposed projects and rank them in the order of priority and make recommendations to the Columbia County Board of Commissioners.
+The Columbia County Rider Transit Advisory Committee serves as Columbia County’s STIF Advisory Committee.

 CCR is seeking to recruit additional committee members.
 Below are the STIF Committee Member Job Description, Bylaws, and Committee and Member Application.
 If you have the interest and the time to attend meetings, we’d welcome you completing and submitting an application to be appointed to the Committee.

 STIF Committee Job Description

 Columbia County Rider’s STIF Plan and Budget projects were selected from the County’s adopted plans listed below:

 On November 15, 2022, the County’s STIF Advisory Committee met to discuss proposed projects.
 Below is the Committee’s Agenda Packet:

 STIF Advisory Committee Members individually ranked the proposed projects and submitted their rankings to Transit Staff, who calculated the average ranking for each project.
 The resulting prioritization is listed below: